UHDanke/gd_docs/triggers/area.md

 #### Behavior

 If not linked, objects are scaled along their own X and Y axis.
+If linked, objects are scaled along the world X and Y axis.
+Area Scale does not support relative rotation.

-The effect applied is calculated using this formula:
+The scale effect applied is calculated using this formula:

 $EffectScale=1+EffectStrength \times (Scale-1)$